 Thursday at 1 pm, please join Margaret for Listen with M. Then at 7 pm, we ask everyone to pray, either at home alone or on zoom with friends from around the circuit.

 This will be followed at 7.30 pm by our weekly reflective service on zoom, this week led by Penny and Becca.
 Do join them if you are able to.

-On Friday, we hold our zoom coffee morning
+On Friday at 10.30 am, we have our weekly zoom coffee morning.

 Click here for this week's